anhdung2k1/contactless-checking/doc/user_guide.md

 )
 ```

-The token is sent back to the web client in response body or header after successfully authentication.
+The token is sent back to the client in response body or header after successfully authentication.
 The client stores this token usually in session storage (cookies) or local storage

 For subsequent requests, the client includes the JWT in the `Authorization` header using `Bearer` scheme